tarasyukin/Study-Projects/Journal-Club/2022/Lee-etal-2022/Research/2022_Lee_Martino_Bismark_Bentley_IMJ_Older_people_living_in_squalor.md

 The authors present that case that such squalid patients have broad difficulties in interpersonal interaction with their carers.
 With carers and family finding it difficult to understand and or cope with their charges/loved-ones' behaviour.

-Such behaviours can refusal of care and support, and paranoia.
-Lee et. al. also suggest an ethical quandry experienced by care workes in such situations:
+Such behaviours can be refusal of care and support, and paranoia. *Lee et. al. (2022)* also suggest an ethical quandry experienced by care workes in such situations:

 > [!Lee et. al. 2022]
 > "Qualitative studies involving case workers revealed that they were frequently ethically conflicted when trying to initiate change..."